Evolution of networks with multiple junctions: Notation, definitions and basic computations

-\begin{rem} \ \begin{itemize} \item In the special case that a network consists of a single closed embedded curve, its motion by curvature was widely studied by many authors (see~\cite{angen1,angen2,angen3,gage,gage0,gaha1,gray1}), the curves evolves smoothly, becomes convex and shrinks down to a point in finite time, getting rounder and rounder.
-Moreover, also the case that the curve has an angle or a cusps (where the cusp is the most ``delicate'' situation) can be dealt with by means of the works of Angenent~\cite{angen1,angen2,angen3}, actually the curve becomes immediately smooth, flowing by curvature.

-\item When two curves concur at a $2$--point of the network forming an angle (or a cusp, if they have the same tangent), such situation that can be analyzed as we said above, by considering them as a single curve with a ``singular'' point that vanishes immediately under the flow.

-\item If a network is composed by a single embedded curve with fixed end--points, its evolution by curvature is discussed in~\cite{huisk2,stahl1,stahl2}.
-The curve converges to the straight segment connecting the two fixed end--points in infinite time.

-\item Condition~3 about the curves at the boundary is to keep things simple and implies that the multi--points can be present only inside $\Omega$, not on the boundary, while the end--points can be both inside or on $\partial\Omega$. \end{itemize}
+\begin{rem} We require Condition~3 for the sake of simplicity.
+It implies that the multi--points can be only inside $\Omega$ and not on the boundary.
+The end--points can be both inside or on $\partial\Omega$.

 \end{rem}